elukac20/elukac20/README.md

-I have taken the following courses related to computer science:
+I have completed the following courses related to computer science:

 - COMS W1004: Introduction to Computer Science and Programming in Java